cuteB/hex-b/wiki/agents/Agent-Smart.md

 ### Get Connections

 Get weak connections and get strong connections.
 I only care about one at a time.
 If there is a weak connection then make it.
 Compare the best path's empty hexes with the strong connections.
 If they are all present in the list then make one of them.

+Need a way to incorporate the best path into the connections because I don't think that only the connections will give the agent enough information to make a move.
+When weak/strong connections happen to be on the best path, my initial idea of this function works great.
+But most of the strong moves are not making the best path any better.
+Usually strong moves are for getting board control and indirectly being able to move two spaces at once.
+I might be thinking of efficiency too soon.
+Agent Smart can be dumb for a bit.
+Getting the weak moves is good because there should only be one weak connection at a time if the agent/player is good.
+That can be done first.
+Getting the strong connections may not give the intended results but it is a list of moves that should not be made for any reason due to not advancing your position.
+I will need to come back to this for actually making strong moves.
+Connections can be different though.
+An agent must be able to understand the moves they need to make (fill weak connections) and the moves they shouldn't make (fill strong connections).
+I think what will happen is the agent will reach end game and not know how to close out a game until the opponent starts to fill in our strong connections.

 ## Glossary